adamyonk/adamyonk.com/src/pages/basecamp.md

 I'm Adam Jahnke-I've been working on the web for 15 years now, and I enjoy it more and more all the time.
-I have experience all over the stack (Ruby and Rails included), but my main focus has been JavaScript, in the browser and Node.js.
+I have experience all over the stack (Ruby and Rails included), but my focus has been more front end; a lot of JavaScript, in the browser and Node.js.
 I _absolutely love_ working on command line tools and automation; I feel at home on the command line.
 I think my technical skill and experience makes me a good candidate for this position, but I want to be sure that I would